kcotugno/libhamdata/README.md

 # Running
 To run the included conversion program, just unzip the FCC files into the program directory and run ham_data.

+# TODO

+This really needs to be refactored.
+Also add the option to set the output file name on the command line.